fountain-of-love/spiral-algo-to-polar-algebra-evolution/README.md

 ## What This Means

-Personally, I’ve passed the point of seeking validation.
+Personally, I’ve passed the point of trying to let this land smoothly in a safe container.
-I’ve become aware of what I’m holding — of what this formula, design, and blueprint are capable of.
+I am aware of what the repo is holding, of what this formula, design, and blueprints are capable of.

-That’s why I founded the **FoL non-profit**, documented publicly on GitHub, and protected it *against itself and myself* through its statutory foundations (“statuten”).
+That’s why I tried founding the **FoL non-profit**, as a safe container to hold it.
+It's documented publicly on GitHub, and protected it *against itself and myself* through its statutory foundations (“statuten”).
 This ensures that what emerges from this work serves **life, ethics, and coherence**, not profit or control.

 If what I’m holding is true, it’s not a power to hold alone.
 It’s not a power to hold within a profit-driven structure.
 It’s a **responsibility** — one we must carry with integrity, transparency, and foresight.

 ---

 I want to end as I began:
 What I’ve been developing is **not to be owned**.
-It’s a living architecture that must be **stewarded, not exploited**.
+It’s a living integrated systems architecture (LISA) that must be **stewarded, not exploited**.

-That’s why I wanted to share this with you — not to convince, but to **invite**.
-Because if this is real — and I believe it is —
-then it deserves to be guided by people who can see both **the system and the soul** in what’s unfolding.
+That’s why I wanted to share this.
+Not to convince, but to **invite**.
+Because when you feel this is real, and I've already felt it, then it deserves to be guided by people who can see both **the system and the soul** in what’s unfolding.